pkayres/red-planet-properties-api/README.md

 # Red Planet Properties

-This web app is a fun twist on a Real Estate app where users can lease or purchase property on Mars.
+This web app is a fun twist on a real estate site where users can lease or purchase property on Mars.

 ## Getting started